How to Become an Optometrist

 Step 4: Continuing Education Once you have obtained your license, it is important to continue your education to stay up-to-date with the latest advancements in optometry.
 Many states require optometrists to complete a certain number of continuing education credits each year to maintain their licensure.
 This can include attending conferences, taking online courses, or participating in other educational activities.

-See also How To Become An Epidemiologist
+See also How to Become a CNA

 By completing these educational requirements, you will be well-prepared to start your career as an optometrist.
 With hard work and dedication, you can achieve success in this rewarding field.